The Generalized Second Law implies a Quantum Singularity Theorem: The Second Law of Thermodynamics

 Just like the OSL, the GSL comes in two versions depending on whether we choose the fine-grained or coarse-grained definition of the state $\rho$ used to compute the entropy.
 In the case of the fine-grained GSL, there can still be a nontrivial entropy increase due to the fact that information can fall across the horizon between $\Sigma$ and $\Sigma^\prime$.
 (Another way of saying this is that even in the fine-grained picture we are still coarse-graining over all the information inside the horizon, a fully objective form of coarse-graining \cite{sorkin10theses}).
 Since this is the only way entropy can change in the fine-grained picture, it follows that the only part of a spatial slice $\Sigma$ that matters is where it crosses the horizon.

 By analogy to the fine-grained OSL, the fine-grained GSL ought to hold for every state of the universe, without needing to impose any initial condition.
-(This can be explicitly checked for many of the existing proofs of the GSL in particular regimes \cite{10proofs}\cite{myproofs}.)
+(This can be explicitly checked for many of the existing proofs of the GSL in particular regimes \cite{10proofs, myproofs}.)
 And if the GSL is true in all states, its time-reverse must also be true in all states \cite{anec}.\footnote{Technically the laws of physics are invariant under CPT, not T by itself.
-This does not affect the argument because the generalized entropy is invariant under C and P. But if the laws of quantum gravity were to violate CPT, the GSL and its time reverse might be independent of each other.} The $\overline{\mathrm{GSL}}$ states that for any past-infinite worldline $W_\mathrm{past}$, the past horizon $H_\mathrm{past} = \partial I^+(W_\mathrm{past})$ cannot \emph{increase} as time passes:
+This does not affect the argument because the generalized entropy is invariant under C and P. But if the laws of quantum gravity were to violate CPT, the GSL and its time-reverse might be independent of each other.}